Mindful Eating: Enjoy a Healthy Relationship with Food

 - Are you confused about all the nutritional messages out there, and in need of some simple, effective nutritional advice to help you make more healthy, satisfying food choices?

 Overeating, poor food choices and obesity is a common phenomenon.
 Our environment constantly bombards us with cheap, delicious food, often in the form of ultra-processed foods (UPF) and without the skills, self-awareness and knowledge to deal with these temptations it can be a constant battle.
 As well as all the food temptations many of us have sedentary, and often stressful lives.
 Stress can increase appetite, adding to the problem.
 It’s no wonder obesity has become such a common phenomenon!
-What’s needed is a holistic weight management approach that inspires people and equips them with more awareness, knowledge and skills to help them feel more in charge of their eating, helps them to address their relationship with food, empowers them through improved nutritional knowledge to make better food choices and enables them to manage their lifestyle in a way that’s realistic, enjoyable and sustainable.
+What’s needed is a holistic approach that empowers people with more awareness, knowledge and skills to help them feel more in charge of their eating, helps them to understand and address their relationship with food, provides them with better nutritional knowledge and inspires them to approach their daily living in a way that’s realistic, flexible, enjoyable and sustainable.

 “After years of yo-yo dieting, I felt lost with food…” “Thanks to Emma a bad food day doesn’t scare me.”

-Find out more about my webinar ‘How To Stop Binge Eating’.
+Find out more about my webinar ‘How To Stop Binge Eating For Good’.

 A Person’s Eating Habits & Relationship With Food: The Whole Picture